Medically reviewed on May 4, 2018

 Tests and procedures to help diagnose an incompetent cervix during the second trimester include:

 There aren't any tests that can be done before pregnancy to reliably predict an incompetent cervix.
-However, certain tests done before pregnancy can help detect uterine abnormalities that might cause an incompetent cervix.
+However, certain tests done before pregnancy, such as an MRI or an ultrasound, can help detect uterine abnormalities that might cause an incompetent cervix.

 Treatments for or approaches to managing an incompetent cervix might include:

 - Progesterone supplementation.
-If you have a history of premature birth, your health care provider might suggest weekly shots of a form of the hormone progesterone called hydroxyprogesterone caproate (Makena) during your second trimester.
+If you have a history of premature birth, your doctor might suggest weekly shots of a form of the hormone progesterone called hydroxyprogesterone caproate (Makena) during your second and third trimester.
 However, further research is needed to determine the best use of progesterone in cervical insufficiency.
-Currently, progesterone treatments don't seem to be helpful for pregnancy with twins or more.

-- Serial ultrasounds.
-If you have a history of early premature birth, or you have had cervical damage in previous deliveries or operations, your health care provider might begin carefully monitoring the length of your cervix by giving you ultrasounds every two weeks from week 15 through week 24 of pregnancy.
-If your cervix begins to open or becomes shorter than a certain length, your health care provider might recommend cervical cerclage.
+- Repeated ultrasounds.
+If you have a history of early premature birth, or you have a history that may increase your risk of cervical insufficiency, your doctor might begin carefully monitoring the length of your cervix by giving you ultrasounds every two weeks from week 16 through week 24 of pregnancy.
+If your cervix begins to open or becomes shorter than a certain length, your doctor might recommend cervical cerclage.

 Cervical cerclage.
 If you are less than 24 weeks pregnant or have a history of early premature birth and an ultrasound shows that your cervix is opening, a surgical procedure known as cervical cerclage might help prevent premature birth.
 During this procedure, the cervix is stitched closed with strong sutures.
 The sutures will be removed during the last month of pregnancy or during labor.

-If you have a history of premature births that's likely due to cervical insufficiency, your health care provider might also recommend cervical cerclage before your cervix begins to open (prophylactic cerclage).
+If you have a history of premature births that are likely due to cervical insufficiency, your doctor might also recommend cervical cerclage before your cervix begins to open (prophylactic cerclage).
 This procedure is typically done before week 14 of pregnancy.

-Cervical cerclage isn't appropriate for everyone at risk of premature birth, however.
-For example, the procedure isn't recommended for women carrying twins or more.
-Be sure to talk to your health care provider about the risks and benefits of cervical cerclage.
+Cervical cerclage isn't appropriate for everyone at risk of premature birth.
+The procedure isn't recommended for women carrying twins or more.
+Be sure to talk to your doctor about the risks and benefits of cervical cerclage.

-Your health care provider might also recommend the use of a device that fits inside the vagina and is designed to hold the uterus in place (pessary).
+Your doctor might also recommend the use of a device that fits inside the vagina and is designed to hold the uterus in place (pessary).
 A pessary can be used to help lessen pressure on the cervix.
 However, further research is needed to determine if a pessary is an effective treatment for cervical insufficiency.

 In a cervical cerclage, strong stiches (sutures) are used to close the cervix during pregnancy to help prevent premature birth.
 Typically, the stitches are removed during the last month of pregnancy.